Thermogravimetric Analysis

 The basics of TGA analysis

-Thermogravimetric analysis (TGA) is used to measure weight changes in the sample.
-Weight changes are presented as a function of temperature and/or time.
+Thermogravimetric analysis (TGA) is used to measure weight changes in the sample as a function of temperature and/or time.
 TGA is conducted in a carefully controlled thermal environment to achieve reliable and reproducible results.

 TGA measurement has many applications in physical and chemical characterization because of its precise weight change detection capability.
-TGA atmosphere can be modified as well, with the most common options being inert or oxygen-rich.
+TGA is suitable for both heating and cooling the sample.
+The atmosphere can also be modified, with the most common options being inert or oxygen-rich.

 Types of thermogravimetric analysis